cagau/nlfem/README.md

     - <code> cmake --build . --target install -- -j 4 </code>
 - `libCassemble.so` will be installed to <code> /home/user/lib </code> add this path via
     - <code> export LD_LIBRARY_PATH="/home/user/lib" </code>
-The shared object file can then be dynamically linked to the ǹlcfem package.
+The shared object file can then be dynamically linked to the nlcfem package.

 ### Build and Install nlcfem while dynamically linking Cassemble.so
 - This step translates assemble.pyx to assemble.cpp (Cython) and compiles the C++ code to machine code.